vinitsheth/vinitsheth.github.io/_posts/projects/2018-04-01-Vision-Compass.md

 ### Introduction

 Visually Impaired person has heightened senses of touch to differentiate between different objects.
-But sometimes they still have difficult time differentiating similar products like bottle of coke vs bottle of pepsi.
+But sometimes they still have a difficult time differentiating similar products like a bottle of coke vs a bottle of Pepsi.
 So we created Vision Compass to help them through the mundane day to day tasks and they don't have to be dependent on others for that.

 <br />